This vignette is a short

 be provided to the function in this case (i.e. if

-of the function is another data.frame which contains separate columns
+The output of the function is another data.frame which contains separate

-for conductances and resistances of different scalars (momentum, heat,
+columns for conductances and resistances of different scalars (momentum,

-comparison, we now calculate a second estimate of Ga, where the
+comparison, we now calculate a second estimate of \(G_a\), where the calculation of \(G_b\) is more physically-based (Su et

-be 1cm here), and information on sensor and canopy height (zr and zh), as well as
+here), and information on sensor and canopy height (\(z_r\) and \(z_h\)), as well as the displacement height

 Ga_Su <- aerodynamic.conductance(tha_filtered,Rb_model="Su_2001",LAI=LAI,zh=zh,d=0.7*zh,